2017 Belgium Global Money Week

 This year, the Week was officially launched in Belgium on Monday 14 March at 9:00 a.m. with the “Ringing of the Bell” ceremony at the Brussels Stock Exchange of Euronext.
 The Belgian Ministers of Budget, of Finance and of Economy were present (Ms. Sophie Wilmès, Mr. Johan Vanovrtveldt and Mr. Kris Peeters).
 The pupils who attended the event were able to engage in discussion with Mr. Kris Peeters, Deputy Prime Minister and Minister for Employment, the Economy and Consumer Affairs and with the Governor of the National Bank.
 All participating partners and media attended the event, where the results of a survey about how families handle money matters were presented in order to spark further conversation about money matters via the media.
 The following topics were addressed: money, pocket money, bank cards, smartphones, savings, insurance and real estate.
 Several other activities took place in Belgium throughout the Week:

 More than 1,500 classes of years four, five and six throughout the country played the budget game “budg€tPRET/Gère tes pépètes”, an educational and fun game about budgeting.
 During the Week, Her Majesty the Queen visited two primary schools in Belgium, accompanied by the Ministers of Education.
-Her Majesty played ‘budg€tPRET/Gère tes pépètes’ in the class together with the children, which taught the pupils how to handle money, manage a budget, discuss in groups and make choices together.
+Her Majesty played ‘budg€tPRET/Gère tes pépètes’ in the class together with the children, which taught the pupils, who discussed solutions in groups, how to handle money, manage a budget, and make choices together.
 With this game, Wikifin.be supported teachers in bringing financial education to the classroom.

 Wikifin.be/FSMA, De Tijd/L'Echo, Pensions Board, the National Social Security Office, FOD Economy, FPS Finance, the Insurance Ombudsman, Ombudsfin, the Chancery of the Prime Minister, the National Bank of Belgium, Febelfin, Assuralia, the Credit and Indebtedness Observatory, No Credit Day and the Support Centre for Debt Mediation Services for the Brussels Capital Region (a non-profit organization) gathered at the Brussels Central Station to provide information about money matters.
 After the event at the Stock Exchange, students then visited the info market.
 The experts at the market were ready to answer all of their money-related questions, whether they be about pensions, loans, internet fraud, debt mediation or insurance.